Please go here for an updated listing of school here.

 Two general notes:

-- Most "good" schools in Spain "cheat" on their high school test scores by making the bad students go somewhere else before graduation.
-So don't take the published scores too seriously.
+- Most "good" schools in Spain "cheat" on their high school test scores by making the bad students leave somewhere else before graduation.
+So don't take the scores too seriously.

-- There are no Spanish-only schools in Catalunya.
+- There are no Castellano-only schools in Catalunya.
 There are private French-only, German-only, Italian-only, English-only, but sorry, no Spanish for you.
-If you are moving to Barcelona so your kids can learn Spanish, boy you are in for a surprise!
-There some international schools let your children do Spanish as long as your children are not Spanish citizens and you promise not to stay in Catalunya for more than a couple years.
+Someone suggested that maybe we should open a Mexican School of Barcelona.
+If you are moving to Barcelona so your kids can learn Spanish, you are in for a surprise!

 St Peters - In Barcelona, but lots of kids from Sant Cugat go there (there's a bus).
 We know a couple spoiled brats that go there.
 Nothing like spoiled brats with finishing school accents.